Symposium on Theory of Computing

 The Annual ACM Symposium on Theory of Computing (STOC) is an academic conference in the field of theoretical computer science.
 STOC has been organized annually since 1969, typically in May or June; the conference is sponsored by the Association for Computing Machinery special interest group SIGACT.
 Acceptance rate of STOC, averaged from 1970 to 2012, is 31%, with the rate of 29% in 2012.

 As Fich (1996) writes, STOC and its annual IEEE counterpart FOCS (the Symposium on Foundations of Computer Science) are considered the two top conferences in theoretical computer science, considered broadly: they “are forums for some of the best work throughout theory of computing that promote breadth among theory of computing researchers and help to keep the community together.”
 Johnson (1984) includes regular attendance at STOC and FOCS as one of several defining characteristics of theoretical computer scientists.

 Awards

 The Gödel Prize for outstanding papers in theoretical computer science is presented alternately at STOC and at the International Colloquium on Automata, Languages and Programming (ICALP); the Knuth Prize for outstanding contributions to the foundations of computer science is presented alternately at STOC and at FOCS.

 Since 2003, STOC has presented one or more Best Paper Awards to recognize papers of the highest quality at the conference.
-In addition, the Danny Lewin Best Student Paper Award is awarded to the author(s) of the best student-authored paper in STOC.
+In addition, the Danny Lewin Best Student Paper Award is awarded to the author(s) of the best student-only-authored paper in STOC.
 The award is named in honor of Daniel M. Lewin, an American-Israeli mathematician and entrepreneur who co-founded Internet company Akamai Technologies, and was one of the first victims of the September 11 attacks.